 Pre-Launch App Marketing Pitfalls to Avoid:

 What we do before the launch of an app is just as important, if not more important, than what we do after it’s been launched.
-As a result, there are a number of areas that should receive attention before your app hits the market.
+As a result, there are a number of areas that should receive attention before your app hits the market which is possible by doing app pre launch activities.
 Neglecting these areas of app development can negatively impact the success of your app.

 It’s no secret that your team will more than likely respond favorably to your app, however, they don’t necessarily represent your target audience.
 It’s important that you have access to unbiased reactions and responses to your app.
 This is why beta-testing is so important.
 Beta-testing is a step that shouldn’t be skipped before the launch of an app.
 This testing has the ability to reveal unanticipated information allowing you to make tweaks and changes before launching the app.
 Zero in on your target customers and develop an action plan to reach and recruit them as beta-testers.
 Platforms like Test Flight can help.